mhbeals/Conference-Notes/CN_BLLabsDissemination_20141103.md

 How search engines work:
 + Stopwords are removed (common AND assumed unimportant) (MHB: Please let me not do this.
 Stopwords are my friends!)
 + Word changed to roots
-+ All assumed to have 'most relavant' not 'complete set'
++ All assumed to have 'most relevant' not 'complete set'

 Why not all the data that **might** be useful?
 + Subjective